wence-/cudf/python/cudf_polars/docs/overview.md

 ## Whole frame expression evaluation

 Outside of a group_by or rolling window context, implementing a new handler for an expression is quite straightforward.
-We must determine
+We must determine what the semantics are and map the information contained in an expression node onto the appropriate (sequence of) pylibcudf calls.
+Our goal is to have no dependencies outside of pylibcudf, so try not to use code from cudf-classic or pyarrow.
+Some existing code does this, but it is being removed.